Oh. Me. Oh. My.

 This just in: guess what I’ve made six times in the last two weeks?
-You’re looking at it, sister.
-I officially belong to the elite club of people who could live off of lemon olive oil cake FOREVER.
+You’re looking at it.
+I officially belong to the elite club of people who could live off of lemon poppyseed zucchini bread FOREVER.

 Friends.
 You just take a minute right now and you drink in those virtual smells.
 Are you ready?
 The lemony oils with the coarse sugar.
-The spicy, invigorating ginger.
-The grassiness of the olive oil.
+The spicy ginger.
+The lightly floral smell of the olive oil.
 The poppyseeds and all their cute little nuttiness.

-This is a bakery meets winter spa situation and I cannot get enough.
+This is a bakery meets spa situation and I cannot get enough.

 Can we go to the food feelings zone for a second?

 Something about this cake is inherently soul-HEALING.
-And in the grey-meh-bleh days of January where you find yourself leaving for work and returning home all in the dark days of winter, and where everyone and everything is recovering from being winter-sick, and where you find out that your heater has actually been blowing AIR CONDITIONING at you for the last three months (true story, friends, TRUE STORY), healing is good.
+And in the grey-meh-bleh days where you find yourself leaving for work and returning home all in a blur, and where everyone and everything is recovering from being either body-sick or heart-sick, and life can just feel hard, healing is good.
 Healing is very totally necessary.

-Making this cake requires just enough work to remind you that good food takes time.
+Making this cake requires *just* enough work to remind you that good food takes time.
 We’re grating zucchini and gently pressing out the water.
-We’re zesting lemons like a boss, but slowing down to smell the little curls of zest along the way because YUM.
+We’re zesting lemons and slowing down to smell the little curls of zest along the way because YUM.
 We’re pressing our own olives to make… no, we’re not actually.
 Thank you, Store Bought Olive Oil.
 We’re just breathing in the olive oil as it drizzles into the batter.
 Is that allowed?

-As much as I appreciate affordable short cuts, we need to be honest with ourselves – this recipe is not cheap.
-No, with ONE FULL CUP of olive oil in there and a big handful of poppyseeds (why so expensive, little guys?
-I don’t understand it), this is less of a quick/easy/cheap situation and more of a love song to high quality, delicious ingredients than anything else.
+With ONE FULL CUP of olive oil in there and a big handful of poppyseeds (why so expensive, little guys?
+I don’t understand it), this is less of a quick/easy/cheap situation and more of a love song to high quality, delicious ingredients.